arooj-fatima-AI/arvb-benchmark/post-optimization-benchmark.md

 ## Transformation Summary

-This benchmark reflects the projected state after applying AIRVO (AI Retrieval & Visibility Optimization).
+This benchmark reflects the projected state after applying ARVO (AI Retrieval & Visibility Optimization).

 The entity has transitioned from:
 - Moderately retrievable (26/40)